-These are the generic commands available for the Windows targets.
-As of the Version 2.20 Release 3, a full inventory of every command, its support on targets, and syntactic differences is not currently available.
+These are the various commands available for the targets.
+Because each platform runs different code bases for each run-time target, support for a particular platform may be limited or not available.
 Check for updates, and with IMG technical support if there is a need beyond CLOSE, MINIMIZE, SAVEPOS, and NKBF on non-Windows platforms.